apache/pekko/docs/src/main/paradox/common/io-layer.md

 ## Requirements

-In order to form a general and extensible IO layer basis for a wide range of applications, with Akka remoting and spray HTTP being the initial ones, the following requirements were established as key drivers for the design:
+In order to form a general and extensible IO layer basis for a wide range of applications, with Pekko remoting and spray HTTP being the initial ones, the following requirements were established as key drivers for the design:

  * scalability to millions of concurrent connections